Create a Reminder Rule

 timelier screenshot

-The reminder will be emailed from [email protected] to [email protected]
+An email will be sent from [email protected] to [email protected]

 timelier screenshot

-An email will be sent from [email protected] to all guests that have responded 'yes', 'maybe', or have not responded.
+A reminder will be sent from [email protected] to attendees that have accepted or tentatively accepted.

 4. Set Timing